seansfkelley/react-layered-chart/README.md

 Specify a globally-unique `chartId` string prop to `ChartProvider` so on next mount it can retrieve its old state.
 See the [caveat on (un)mounting](#tracking-transient-state-across-unmount-cycles) for more details.

+### Loads are consistently and frequently triggered even when nothing is changing

+This can happen if you provide a functionally-equal but reference-unequal value for `ChartProvider`'s `loadData`.
+Changing the `loadData` reference triggers a load, which will likely return value-equal but reference-unequal results if nothing else has changed.
+If you take the direct or indirect result of this load (such as through an "on change" listener) and cause a rerender (such as by setting state) and you end up passing a new instance of a `loadData` function, you will be caught in a very slow infinite loop.

 ## API Reference

 See [API Reference](API.md).